Criticism of the BBC

 The British Broadcasting Corporation (BBC) took its present form on 1 January 1927 when John Reith became its first Director-General.
-Reith stated that impartiality and objectivity were the essence of professionalism in broadcasting.

-Allegations that the corporation lacks impartial and objective journalism are regularly made by observers on both the left and the right of the political spectrum.

-Another key area of criticism is the mandatory licence fee, as commercial competitors argue that means of financing to be unfair and to result in limiting their ability to compete with the BBC.
+Reith stated that impartiality and objectivity were the essence of professionalism in its broadcasting.
+Allegations that the corporation lacks impartial and objective journalism have been made by observers on both the left and the right of the political spectrum.
+Another area of criticism has been the mandatory licence fee, as commercial competitors argue the licence fee is unfair and limits their ability to compete with the BBC.

-Also, accusations of waste or over-staffing occasionally prompt comments from politicians and the other media.

 20th century

 Thatcher government

 Accusations of a left-wing bias were often made against the corporation by members of Margaret Thatcher's 1980s Conservative government.
-Norman Tebbit called the BBC the "Stateless Person's Broadcasting Corporation" because of what he regarded as its unpatriotic coverage of the Falklands War, and Conservative MP Peter Bruinvels called it the "Bolshevik Broadcasting Corporation".
 Steve Barnett wrote in The Observer in 2001 that in 1983, Stuart Young, the "accountant and brother of one of Thatcher's staunchest cabinet allies", David Young, was appointed as BBC chairman.
 After him, in 1986, came Marmaduke Hussey, a "brother-in-law of another Cabinet Minister....
-According to the then-Tory party chairman, Norman Tebbit, Hussey was appointed 'to get in there and sort the place out'".
+According to the then-Tory party chairman, Norman Tebbit, Hussey was appointed "to get in there and sort the place out".

-Controversies continued with the likes of the Nationwide general election special with Thatcher in 1983, a Panorama documentary called Maggie's Militant Tendency, the Real Lives interview with Martin McGuinness, the BBC's coverage of the US 1986 Bombing of Libya and the Zircon affair.
-In 1987, the Director-General of the BBC, Alasdair Milne, was forced to resign.
-Thatcher later said: "I have fought three elections against the BBC and don't want to fight another against it".
 In 2006, Tebbit said: "The BBC was always against Lady Thatcher".

-Mark Thompson, the Director General of the BBC, said in 2010, "In the BBC I joined 30 years ago [as a production trainee, in 1979], there was, in much of current affairs, in terms of people's personal politics, which were quite vocal, a massive bias to the left.
+Mark Thompson, the director general of the BBC, said in 2010, "In the BBC I joined 30 years ago [as a production trainee, in 1979], there was, in much of current affairs, in terms of people's personal politics, which were quite vocal, a massive bias to the left.
 The organisation did struggle then with impartiality".